ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 ALTER TABLE visits MODIFY COLUMN browser Array(String)
 ```

+Changing the column type is the only complex action – it changes the contents of files with data.
+For large tables, this may take a long time.

+There are several processing stages:

+-   Preparing temporary (new) files with modified data.
+-   Renaming old files.
+-   Renaming the temporary (new) files to the old names.
+-   Deleting the old files.

+Only the first stage takes time.
+If there is a failure at this stage, the data is not changed.
+If there is a failure during one of the successive stages, data can be restored manually.
+The exception is if the old files were deleted from the file system but the data for the new files did not get written to the disk and was lost.

+The `ALTER` query for changing columns is replicated.
+The instructions are saved in ZooKeeper, then each replica applies them.
+All `ALTER` queries are run in the same order.
+The query waits for the appropriate actions to be completed on the other replicas.
+However, a query to change columns in a replicated table can be interrupted, and all actions will be performed asynchronously.

 ## MODIFY REMOVE {#modify-remove}

 Removes one of the column properties: DEFAULT, ALIAS, MATERIALIZED, CODEC, COMMENT, TTL.